Meirzhan05/JSDoc/README.md

 # JSDoc

-## Description:
+## Description

 This project is a simple technical documentation webpage that explains JavaScript concepts and features.
 It is designed to provide a structured and informative resource for learning about JavaScript.

-## Features:
+## Features

-Clear and organized structure with sections and headers.
+- Clear and organized structure with sections and headers.
-Responsive design for optimal viewing on various devices.
+- Responsive design for optimal viewing on various devices.
-Code samples and code highlighting for better readability.
+- Code samples and code highlighting for better readability.
-Navigation menu for easy access to different sections.
+- Navigation menu for easy access to different sections.

-## Technologies Used:
+## Technologies Used

-* HTML
+- HTML
-* CSS
+- CSS